VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 = 00.04.18 =

 Added percent ownership to leaderboards as percent=yes in the shortcode attribute options.
 Now you can see percentage of point ownership without pulling out Excel.
+Update to the VY256 instructions, as needed to be more clear on how to use MoneroOcean.
 Some minor house cleaning.

 = 00.04.17 =